Dave Gibson

 1. Split the lost hour into smaller steps

 All these changes are designed to allow the family to wake up on the ‘Clocks Change Sunday’ having had the full amount of sleep on Saturday night.
+As a rule, the shorter the steps, the easier the body clock will find adjusting, so try to make the change as gradual as possible.

 5. Explain what’s going on